 On June 18, 2024, United Sovereign Americans and three individuals filed a petition for relief in the form of a writ of mandamus against Pennsylvania Secretary of State Schmidt, the Pennsylvania Department of State, the Pennsylvania Office of Attorney General, and the U.S. Attorney General.
 The petition alleges that Commonwealth officials failed to ensure that safeguards were in place to ensure election integrity in 2022, citing error rates that exceeded the maximum error rate allowed by § 21083 of the Help America Vote Act (HAVA) and the voting system standards issued by the Federal Election Commission (FEC).
 Petitioners request the court issue a writ of mandamus requiring compliance with state and federal election law, ensuring reliable results within the margin of error allowed for subsequent elections.
-The Secretary filed a motion to dismiss which is pending with the federal district court.
+As represented by the OAG, Defendants Commonwealth of PA, the OAG, and Attorney General Henry previously filed a Motion to Dismiss, the Complaint.
+Plaintiffs have since Amended, terminating all clients of the OAG but Attorney General Henry, who strangely has been sued in her individual capacity as the Attorney General of PA.
+An additional motion to dismiss the amended complaint has been filed on behalf of General Henry and is still pending.
+The only other co-defendants remaining are Secretary of State Schmidt, sued in his official capacity and represented by OGC, and US Attorney General Merrick Garland, sued in his official capacity and represented by the US DOJ.
+On March 3, 2025, the Court dismissed the case on standing grounds and his matter is concluded.